Mindfulness practices have the power to transform your health.

 As human beings, we need touch – we thrive when we are touched in loving and caring ways.
 Tuning into our sense of touch is an easy and effective way of activating our parasympathetic nervous system, which creates a state of rest and relaxation that is highly effective for promoting mindfulness.
 Giving or receiving a massage can help trigger a mindful state of being.
 Pedicures, manicure and facials allow people to be touched in a way which is safe, and which helps them feel pampered and valued.
 Quality touch is meditative.

-As we head into Fall & Winter, we highly recommend amping up your wellness practices.
+As we head into the hot summer months, we highly recommend amping up your wellness practices.

 Mindfulness practices will help prevent illness and the emotional distress that can accompany the darker months.
 We would love to see you here at Zama.
 Book with us on-line 24-7 here or give us a call at 503.281.0278.